garrandall/popular-music-data/tracks/peek-a-boo-lil-yachty-migos.md

 You not the gang, we don't kick it or punt it
 Just bought the Wraith and I ride it tectonic
 Look at the numbers, mechanics ain't frontin'
-I came from the limp, went to jail, I got punished, ooh Pull in the 4, Freddy Kreuger, wow
+I came from the limp, went to jail, I got punished, oh Pull in the 4, Freddy Kreuger, wow
 My niggas' tongue barracuda
 You cappin', I came from trappin'